joshua-staples/docker_ds_tutorial/README.md

 ## Building Our Own Image

+- Open VS Code
+- Open the folder you want to code in
+-
 ## Container

 If you have already created a container using ```docker run [*flags] image-name``` then you can start one by using the ```docker start container-name``` command.